sacrebleu/superset-demo/ReadMe.md

 #### 1. Wide-ranging roles were given to the project provisioning user

-In a normal environment, I would have either used an IAM boundary policy or spent  more time locking down the roles for the terraform user, but I am not familiar enough with Glue and Athena to guess what roles will be needed and time is short.
+In a normal environment, I would have either used an IAM boundary policy or spent  more time locking down the roles for the terraform user, but I am not familiar enough with Glue and Athena to guess what roles will be needed and my time was limited.
 Therefore I have in general used the AWS provisioned roles for service users where I could, and inline IAM policies elsewhere.
 All are allocated via a user-group for ease of management

 #### 2. EKS as a platform